Is Candy Corn Vegan? What Alpha Gals Need to Know

 Related Article: How to Read a Nutrition Label When You Have Alpha-Gal

-Alpha-Gals and Vegans Should Avoid These Brands of Candy Corn
+Alpha-Gals and Vegans Should AVOID These Brands of Candy Corn

 Before reaching for a bag of candy corn, knowing which brands are off limits for alpha-gals and vegans is essential.
 These options are absolute no-nos.